 We require amino acids to build and repair not just our muscles but also our bones.
 Building bone density is closely related to how much muscle you have, as bones get stronger when muscle mass increases (as a way to meet muscular needs).
-Insufficient protein intake has been linked to lower bone mineral density, decreased bone strength, increased risk of fractures, weakened joints, and in extreme cases, Osteopenia.
+Lack of protein is associated with decreased bone mineral density and bone strength, increased risk of fractures, weakened joints, and even Osteopenia in extreme cases.

 #3 Slow Recovery

 If you find your cuts and wounds are taking longer to heal, it could be related to your protein intake.
 A lack of protein slows down recovery time from injuries and wound healing.
 The same can be true about recovering from surgery, fractures or sprains, and other exercise-related injuries.